ibm-cloud-docs/discovery-data/sources.md

 ## FAQ extraction ![IBM Cloud only](images/ibm-cloud.png)
 {: #faq-extraction}

 The FAQ extraction feature is a beta feature and is not meant for use in production environments.
+The feature is not supported with Chinese-language collections.
 {: beta}

 When you configure a data source for any project type, you can enable the **Apply FAQ extraction** feature.
 This beta feature detects question-and-answer pairs in your documents and automatically extracts the pairs.
 Your application can use the extracted pairs to provide more precise query results.